helaoban/fixtrate/docs/session.rst

-.. _fixation-session:
+.. _fixtrate-session:

 Session
 =========

 .. module:: session

-The page contains all information about fixation Session API:
+The page contains all information about fixtrate Session API:

 .. toctree::